kk415kk/dynamic-scc-algorithm/documentation/graph_versioning.md

 * `compute_scc(self)`:
   * `@return` a list of sets of nodes that are in the same component

-Visualize
----
-Run `sudo pip install pydot` to install the Python dot interface for visualizing the graph.

 Overview
 ---
 Disclaimer: the terms "component" and "strongly connected component" will be used interchangeably in the description below.
 Note that they both refer to a strongly connected component (SCC).